-As described in Note 1, the Board of Trustees, Cincinnati Southern Railway prepares its financial statements on the cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+As described in Note 1, the Board of Trustees, Cincinnati Southern Railway prepares its financial statements on the cash basis of accounting which is a comprehensive accounting basis other than accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and fund balances arising from cash transactions of the Board of Trustees, Cincinnati Southern Railway as of December 31, 2009 and 2008, and its receipts, expenses, and changes in fund balances for the years then ended, in conformity with the basis of accounting described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and fund balances arising from cash transactions of the Board of Trustees, Cincinnati Southern Railway as of December 31, 2010 and 2009, and its receipts, disbursements, and changes in fund balances for the years then ended, in conformity with the basis of accounting described in Note 1.

-In accordance with Government Auditing Standards, we have issued our report dated April 14, 2010 on our consideration of the Board of Trustees, Cincinnati Southern Railway's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have issued our report dated June 14, 2011 on our consideration of the Board of Trustees, Cincinnati Southern Railway's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-105 east fourth street, ste.
-1500 cincinnati, oh 45202
+one east fourth street, ste.
+1200 cincinnati, oh 45202